marabesi/marabesi.com/_posts/2021-01-29-mapping-ir-emitter-k005-receiver-ky-022-to-raspberry.md

 ## Mapping inputs to IR codes

-Previous sections were focused onsetting up the hardware and the needed software to make the ir sensors to work.
+Previous sections were focused on setting up the hardware and the needed software to make the ir sensors to work.
 This section focus on the configuration of lirc.
 The configuration presented here is needed in order to send ir commands.